SCIA-Premium/Deep-Learning-for-Language/4_Project/4_Theoritical_questions.md

 ## (2 point) **What are the are the purpose of benchmarks?**

+The purpose of benchmarks is to compare the efficiency of the different models with the same dataset.
+It is a point of reference, a way of measuring progress in a domain.

 ### - And are they reliable?
 Why?

+There is no overall reliable benchmark.
+Each one shows a different aspect of the performances of the model used.
+And they must be updated very frequently to be accurate.

 ## (4 points) **What are the differences between BERT and GPT?**